fannymissillier/fannymissillier.github.io/index.md

 We now know how to recognize a character's **origin** from his or her **first name**.
 Now we want to know if it's a **nice character** we're going to get attached to, or a **disgusting one** who's going to disgust us.

-## V. SENTIMENTAL ANALYSIS ANALYSIS - autre titre
+## V. SENTIMENTAL ANALYSIS ANALYSIS

 Which of these two names, **“Toby”** and **“Lucifer”**, would you give to a great villain?
 Which would you give to a **sympathetic** and **generous** character?
 I think we agree...